 ARTICLE XI.
 MEETINGS

 Section 1.
 Annual Meeting.
-The branch shall hold an annual meeting to conduct the business of the branch, including but not limited to, electing officers, establishing dues, amending bylaws and receiving reports.
+The branch shall hold an annual meeting to conduct the business of the branch, including but not limited to, electing those officers who hold elected positions on the Board, establishing dues, amending bylaws and receiving reports.
 This meeting shall be held during the month of March or April.

 Section 2.
 Membership Meetings.
-The branch shall hold at least 7 meetings during the fiscal year.
+The branch shall hold at least 7 program meetings during the fiscal year which need not be for the purposes of conducting the business of the membership.
 The branch board shall determine the time and place for these meetings.

 Section 3.
 Special Meetings.
 Special meetings may be called by the president or shall be called by the president at the written request of 4 members of the board or 15 percent of the branch membership.

 Section 4.
 Meetings Notice.
-Notice of meetings shall be sent to all members of the branch at least 14 days prior to the meetings.
+Notice of all meetings for which the branch shall conduct business shall be sent to all members of the branch at least 14 days prior to the meetings which may be delivered by electronic mail at the email address listed in the membership records.
+The Board shall fix a record date for members entitled to vote at least 14 days prior to the meeting.

 Section 5.
-Quorum.
-The quorum shall be 20 percent of the branch membership.
+Quorum and Voting.
+The quorum shall be 20 percent of the branch membership, and the affirmative vote of a majority of the quorum shall be necessary for the adoption of any business (except as otherwise provided in these bylaws or the Act).
+Each branch member in good standing will be entitled to vote on all matters properly coming before the members.
+Voting may be by any means permissible under the Act; however, there shall be no proxy voting.

 ARTICLE XII.
 PROPERTY